Cornell's first national championship was carried home by superstar quarterback Charley Barrett

 Wisconsin teams of 1912, except that

-their schedule appears to have been even weaker.
+their schedule may have been even weaker.
 And similar to those

 teams, as well as Nebraska this season, I don't think WSU quite merits